Probate Q&A Series

 1. Detailed Answer

-When someone dies, their estate must go through probate administration before a bank will release information or transfer funds.
+When someone dies, their estate may need to go through probate administration before a bank will release information or transfer funds.
 In North Carolina, banks rely primarily on court‐issued documents and state law to confirm an estate representative’s authority.
 Below are the steps banks generally follow:

 1. Appointment of the Personal Representative: